oracle-devrel/cd3-automation-toolkit/docs/jenkinsintro.md

 #### a.
 Download CD3 Excel File
 Here are the <a href=../download-excel> steps</a> to download excel file after successful completion of 'Execute setUpOCI' stage of the pipeline.
 The Excel file is available as an artifact for each build of the setUpOCI pipeline.
-  >Note: For Greenfield workflow, this will be the same Excel file which was uploaded to create resources in OCI.
-For Non-Greenfield workflow, this will be the updated Excel file with exported OCI resource data.
+  >Note: For create_resources (Greenfield workflow), this will be the same Excel file which was uploaded to create resources in OCI.
+For export_resoucres (Non-Greenfield workflow), this will be the updated Excel file with exported OCI resource data.

 ### 2. terraform_files Folder